jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Debian*](images/Chapter-02/Linux-logos/Debian/109px-Debian-OpenLogo.svg.png "Debian Logo")

 The Debian distribution (pronounced *"dehb-ian"* officially, but sometimes the stress is put on the first syllable and you will hear *"dee-be-an"*) was founded in 1993 By Ian Murdock and is unique for being one of the only non-commercially backed Linux distro still in existence.
 The current release is Debian 10.
 The Debian project has unique characteristics that were designed into the project from the very beginning.
-Many believe these features are the key to their long term success and usage across the Linux landscape as there are [currently 122 major Debian based distros](http://distrowatch.com/search.php?ostype=All&category=All&origin=All&basedon=Debian&notbasedon=None&desktop=All&architecture=All&status=Active "Debian based distros") in existance according to distrowatch.com.
+Many believe these features are the key to their long term success and usage across the Linux landscape as there are [currently 122 major Debian based distros](http://distrowatch.com/search.php?ostype=All&category=All&origin=All&basedon=Debian&notbasedon=None&desktop=All&architecture=All&status=Active "Debian based distros") in existence according to distrowatch.com.

 * Initial release schedule was yearly but as Debian project has grown now is two year release schedule
 * It is the only major Linux distribution not backed by a corporation.